plone/training/theming/theme-package.rst

    // include our custom less
    @import "custom.less";

-Here we import the specific parts of the default Plone 5 Barceloneta theme.
+Here we import a number of specific parts from the default Plone 5 Barceloneta theme.
-Feel free to comment out staff that you don't needed.
+Feel free to comment out stuff that you don't need.

-At the bottom you can see, that we import the ``business-casual.css`` as a less file and the ``custom.less`` file.
+At the bottom you can see that we import the ``business-casual.css`` as a LESS file, as well as our new ``custom.less`` file.
-The business-casual.css comes from the downloaded static theme and is included to reduce the amount of css files.
+The ``business-casual.css`` comes from the downloaded static theme and is included to reduce the amount of CSS files.

 The ``custom.less`` will contain our custom styles and can look like this: